 Diagnoses between the two are often very difficult.
 Research indicates the disorders have some distinguishing features but also considerable overlap as both have some similar symptoms.

-The Basics of Borderline Personality Disorder and Multiple Personality Disorder (MPD/DID)
+Borderline Personality Disorder vs Multiple Personality Disorder

 Emotional dysregulation is a core feature of both BPD and DID.
 Some research suggests BPD patients grow up in homes in which overtly expressed aggression is more tolerated, or at least more openly experienced.
 DID patients grow up in homes in which the fact of aggression is kept a secret.
 This has consequences for the formation of psychic structure in each disorder.